-Recording Settings to compromise between real-time and clear images
+Recording settings to compromise between real-time and clear images

 If you have a broadband network, set Fix quality to Good image quality, or higher, instead of setting the Bit rate.
 Otherwise, fix the bit rate according to your actual network speed and set the frame rate to 30.
 If the image quality is low, select a lower frame rate above 15.
+If the image quality is still not improved, select a lower bit rate.